Richard Grenell: Early life and education

 Grenell was born in Michigan.
 He attended elementary school in Redwood City, California.
 He graduated from Jenison High School in Michigan in 1984.

 He received a bachelor's degree in government and public administration from Evangel University in Springfield, Missouri.
 He received a master's degree in public administration from Harvard University's John F. Kennedy School of Government.

 Career

 Prior to his service at the State Department, Grenell was a political adviser to a number of Republicans, including George Pataki and Dave Camp.
-He also served as press secretary for Rep. Mark Sanford on Capitol Hill in the mid-1990s.
+He also served as press secretary for Mark Sanford on Capitol Hill in the mid-1990s.